Mir Hamza: International career

-In August 2018, he was one of thirty-three players to be awarded a central contract for the 2018–19 season by the Pakistan Cricket Board (PCB).
+In August 2018, he was one of 33 players to be awarded a central contract for the 2018–19 season by the Pakistan Cricket Board (PCB).
 The following month, he was named in Pakistan's Test squad for their series against Australia.
 He made his Test debut for Pakistan against Australia on 16 October 2018.

 In December 2022, he was named in Pakistan's Test squad for their series against New Zealand.
+In November 2023, he was selected in Pakistan's squad for the 3-match Test series in Australia.